HighSpeedControlPlusDAQ/MachineView/README.md

 # MachineView
 similar to LabView software, but with enhanced control function (support SFC, C-Script, Function Block).
-A mixed graphic and text development platform machine control and data acqusitionfor  (DAQ).
+A mixed graphic and text development platform for machine control and data acqusitionfor  (DAQ).

 A standard will be developed for hardware design and firmware implementation.